- Mr L Whiting (Head of Science, Physics)

 - Electricity and magnetism

 In Year 8, students study:

 - Acids, alkalis and metals

 In Year 9, the students begin studying the content for GCSE sciences.
 They are taught by separate teachers for each of Physics, Chemistry and Biology with 3 hours per fortnight for each.

 Key Stage 4

 At Key Stage 4 all students follow the AQA Science course.
-The subject is taught through the separate disciplines with students allocated into Double Award and Triple Award groups from the beginning of Year 10.
-Physics, Chemistry and Biology is delivered by subject specialists, where possible, throughout Key Stage 4.
-In Y10 the time allocation is 3 hours per subject per fortnight, which increases to 4 hours per subject per 10 day cycle in Y11.
+The subject is taught through the separate disciplines with most students studying to achieve GCSEs in the three separate sciences, and the erst working in a small nurture group who study towards the Combined Science: Trilogy course.
+Physics, Chemistry and Biology are delivered by subject specialists, where possible, throughout Key Stage 4.
+In Year 10 the time allocation is 3 hours per subject per fortnight, which increases to 4 hours per subject per 10-day cycle in Year 11.

 Key Stage 5